 Using a standard measure of diversity, we ranked all 128 cities in Georgia from most to least diverse.
-Here’s a look at the top ten:

-Lilburn took the number one over all spot for diversity in Georgia.
+So what city is the most diverse in Georgia?
+According to the most Census data, Lilburn took the number one over all spot for diversity in Georgia.

 Read on below to see how we crunched the numbers and how your town ranked.
 To see where Georgia ranked as a state, we have a ranking of the most diverse states in Ameria.

 And if you already knew these places were diverse, check out: